99% Amphotericin B Powder With Best Prices

 #3.
 Low MOQ:

-Our MOQ for liposomal injection-grade powder starts at 1KG, but topical type starts from 100G.
+Our MOQ for liposomal injection-grade powder starts at 1KG, but the topical type starts from 100G.

 We can provide customized packages for your lab research.